klpn/covid19model/README.md

 # How to run the code

-There are two ways to run our code:-
-* Open the rstudio project covid19model.Rproj file in rstudio and run/source base.r file
-* To run from commandline please enter the cloned directory and type 'Rscript base.r base' in terminal
+* Please enter the cloned directory and type
+`Rscript base.r base [ECDC RDS] [fatality CSV] [iterations] [warmups] [chains]` in terminal, e.g.
+`Rscript base.r base data/COVID-19-up-to-date.rds data/weighted_fatality_0.2.csv 200 100 4`.
+For comparability with report,
+`Rscript base.r base data/COVID-19-up-to-date_original.rds data/weighted_fatality.csv 4000 2000 8`.
 * The results are stored in two folders results and figures.
-* Results has the stored stan fits and data used for plotting
+* Results has the stored stan fits and data used for plotting, and also CSV data frames for each country.
 * Figures have the images with daily cases, daily death and Rt for all countries.

-## Please note to not make you wait for long we have by default run sampling for short period.
-To be comparable with report please uncomment the line 206 and comment out line 207.
-This will run sampling for 4000 iterations with 2000 warmups and 4 chains.